Jhalak1225/ddd/jhalak.md

 Day 11- Tried to connect the frontend login page with backend part

-Day 12- Completed the backwnd connection part
+Day 12- Completed the backend connection part

 Day 13- Completed some backend part and frontend page

 Day 14- Some frontend part in calender and snake games.

-Day 15 and 16 - Created some parts in DDD chatbot typescript file
+Day 15 - Created some parts in DDD chatbot typescript file

+Day 16 - Designed and completed some parts in DDD chatbot typescript file